taylorhakes/python-redis-cache/README.md

 - serializer/deserializer - functions to convert arguments and return value to a string (user JSON by default)
 - ttl - The time in seconds to cache the return value
 - namespace - The string namespace of the cache.
 This is useful for allowing multiple functions to use the same cache.
 By default its `f'{function.__module__}.{function.__file__}'`
 - exception_handler - Function to handle Redis cache exceptions.
 This allows you to fall back to calling the original function or logging exceptions.
 Function has the following signature `exception_handler(exception: Exception, function: Callable, args: List, kwargs: Dict) -> Any`.
-If not defined it will raise the exception and not call the original function.
-If using this handler, reraise the exception in the function to stop execution of the function.
-All return results will be used even if `None`
+If using this handler, reraise the exception in the handler to stop execution of the function.
+All return results will be used even if `None`.
+If handler not defined, it will raise the exception and not call the original function.